Contemporary British-Jewish Theatre

 Aims and Results

-- Publication of a Companion to contemporary British-Jewish theatre that will offer a detailed overview of the topic and show the impact of British-Jewish theatre practitioners on contemporary British theatre
+- Publication of a Companion to British-Jewish theatre since the 1950s that will offer a detailed overview of the topic and show the impact of British-Jewish theatre practitioners on contemporary British theatre

 - Hosting an international conference on contemporary British-Jewish theatre and publication of conference proceedings, which took place at TU Braunschweig, 1-2 October 2018

 - Development of an online-database of contemporary British-Jewish theatre which will be made available to the public on the project’s webpage